HKalbasi/zngur/book/src/tutorial.md

 }
 ```

 Zngur needs to know the size and align of the types inside the bridge.
-You can figure it out using rust-analyzer (by hovering
+You can figure it out using the rust-analyzer (by hovering
-over the struct or type alias) or filling it with some random number and then fix it from the compiler error.
+over the struct or type alias) or fill it with some random number and then fix it from the compiler error.

-> **Note:** Ideally `main.zng` file should be auto generated, but we are not there yet.
+> **Note:** Ideally `main.zng` file should be auto-generated, but we are not there yet.

 Now, run `zngur g ./main.zng` to generate the C++ and Rust glue files.
 It will generate a `./generated.h` C++ header file, and a
 `./src/generated.rs` file.
-Add a `mod generated;` to your `lib.rs` file to include generated Rust file.
+Add a `mod generated;` to your `lib.rs` file to include the generated Rust file.
 Then fill `main.cpp` file
 with the following content:

 ```C++